brandur/sorg/content/drafts/postgres-sortsupport.md

 bugs stays easy.

 That's not the case in all domains though.
-I've always found reading game code interesting because it's one place where it's common practice to optimize code even at the cost of modularity and maintainability.
-One way to accomplish that is to inline code in certain critical sections even to the point of absurdity.
-CryEngine, open-sourced a few years ago, has a few good examples of this, with [tick functions like this one][cryengine] that are 800+ lines long with 14 levels of indentation in places.
+I've always found game code enthralling because it's a place where speed is a competitive advantage, and it's common practice to optimize code even at the cost of modularity and maintainability.
+One technique for that is to inline code in certain critical sections even to the point of absurdity.
+CryEngine, open-sourced a few years ago, has a few examples of this, with [tick functions like this one][cryengine] that are 800+ lines long with 14 levels of indentation.

-Another class of software where it's common to think about optimizations is databases, and Postgres in particular has lots of interesting ones.
+Another common place to find optimizations is in databases, and Postgres in particular has lots of them.
 Databases are an example of software that's extremely leveraged -- if you can find a way to make sorting rows or building indexes 10% faster, it won't be an improvement that affects just a couple users, it's one that'll energize millions of installations around the world.
-Advantageous enough that the enhancement is very often worth it, even at the cost of a challenging implementation and additional code complexity.
+That's enough of an advantage that the enhancement is very often worth it, even at the cost of a challenging implementation and additional code complexity.

 An optimization in Postgres that's interested me for a while is **SortSupport**, a technique for localizing the